HyperAdapt: Simple High-Rank Adaptation: Empirical Experiments

 To evaluate the effectiveness of our method, we aim to answer two research questions: 1) How does the downstream task performance of models fine-tuned with our method compare to full fine-tuning and existing PEFT methods?
 2) How does the number of trainable parameters required by our method compare to those of these other methods?

-To answer these questions, we fine-tune four LLMs of varying sizes: RoBERTa-Large (355M)~\cite{liu2019roberta}, Llama 3-8B~\cite{grattafiori2024llama3herdmodels}, Qwen 2.5-7B~\cite{qwen2025qwen25technicalreport}, and Phi-4 (14B)~\cite{abdin2024phi4technicalreport}.
-And evaluate them on a wide range of NLP tasks spanning three benchmarks: GLUE~\cite{wangglue}, commonsense reasoning, and arithmetic reasoning.
+To answer these questions, we fine-tune four LLMs of varying sizes: RoBERTa-Large (355M)~\cite{liu2019roberta}, Llama-3-8B~\cite{grattafiori2024llama3herdmodels}, Qwen-2.5-7B~\cite{qwen2025qwen25technicalreport}, and Phi-4 (14B)~\cite{abdin2024phi4technicalreport}.
+The fine-tuned models are evaluated on a wide range of NLP tasks spanning four benchmarks: GLUE~\cite{wangglue}, Commonsense Reasoning Benchmark, Arithmetic Reasoning Benchmark and Math Benchmark.
 Throughout, \methodname{} tunes only $n+m$ parameters per $ n\times m$ matrix, introducing no inference-time latency because the scaled weights can be precomputed.
 In our experiments, this yields up to $\approx34\times$ fewer trainable parameters than LoRA while remaining competitive in accuracy.
 All experiments were conducted using pre-trained models from the HuggingFace Transformers library \cite{wolf-etal-2020-transformers}.

-We compare \methodname{} against five baselines: three low-rank methods and two high-rank methods.
-The low-rank baselines are: LoRA~\cite{hu2022lora}; LoRA$_{r=1}$, a rank-1 variant configured such that the number of trainable parameters is the same as in our method; and DoRA (weight-decomposed LoRA)~\cite{liu2024doraweightdecomposedlowrankadaptation}.
-The high-rank baselines are: VeRA (Vector-based Random Matrix Adaptation) and BoFT (Butterfly Orthogonal Fine-Tuning)~\cite{liu2023parameter}.
+We compare \methodname{} against four baselines: {four low-rank methods/variants and one high-rank method.
+The low-rank baselines are: LoRA~\cite{hu2022lora}; LoRA$_{r=1}$, a rank-1 variant configured such that the number of trainable parameters is the same as in our method; DoRA (weight-decomposed LoRA)~\cite{liu2024doraweightdecomposedlowrankadaptation} and DoRA$_{r=1}$ as rank-1 variant for DoRA}.
+For the high-rank baselines, we use VeRA (Vector-based Random Matrix Adaptation).